iluuu1994/php-src/docs/source/index.rst

 understand how the interpreter works, how you can build and test changes, and how you can create extensions yourself.

-This documentation is not intended to be comprehensive, but is meant to explain core concepts that are not easy to grasp by reading code alone.

 ******************
  How to get help?
 ******************